-- It keeps vehicles dry all year round
+- It keeps automobiles dry throughout the year.

-A treehouse, tree fort or tree shed is a platform or building constructed around, next to or among the trunk or branches of one or more mature trees while above ground level.
-Treehouses can be used for recreation, workspace, habitation, a hangout space and observation.
-The national average range to build a treehouse is from ($6,000) to ($15,000), with most homeowners paying around( $7,000) for a 10×10-foot treehouse, professionally constructed out of basic lumber with a simple design that includes a roof and walls.
+A treehouse, tree fort, or tree shed is a platform or structure erected above ground level around, adjacent to, or among the trunk or branches of one or more mature trees.
+Treehouses can be utilized as a place of pleasure, a place of employment, a place of residence, a hangout spot, or a business of observation.
+The typical cost of building a treehouse in the United States is between ($6,000) and ($15,000), with the majority of homeowners paying about ($7,000) for a 10×10-foot treehouse made professionally out of basic lumber and with a simple design that includes a roof and walls.

 Advantages of a treehouse

-Having a treehouse is a fun, eco-friendly alternative to a traditional home.
-Many tree-houses are built using salvaged or recycled materials and building on a tree saves it from being torn down.
-Additionally, treehouses can be easily upgraded with solar panels and other forms of renewable energy to add to your ease of living.
+Having a treehouse as an alternative to a traditional home is a fun and eco-friendly activity.
+Numerous tree houses are constructed using salvaged or repurposed materials, and erecting them on trees prevents them from being down.
+Additionally, treehouses may simply be retrofitted with solar panels and other types of renewable energy to increase your comfort level.

-There’s something about a treehouse that gives off a sense of tranquillity.
-Maybe it’s the sense of being close to nature or the movements of the tree in the wind, it’s a relaxing environment that’s easy to get lost in.
-Living in a treehouse helps you achieve a laid-back lifestyle, letting you lay back and enjoy the view.
+A treehouse elicits a sense of calm.
+Perhaps it’s the sensation of being near to nature or the way the tree moves in the breeze, but it’s a soothing atmosphere that’s simple to lose yourself in.
+Living in a treehouse enables you to live a more relaxed lifestyle by allowing you to sit back and take in the view.

-The perfect tree for a treehouse is not too young, not too old and must be healthy.
-Apple, oak, ash, fir and beech are some good choices.
-When choosing a tree, consider its height and branches in addition to its age and health.
-The best woods to use are redwood (sequoia), western cedar, the red heartwood of eastern cedar, and cypress.
-All of these have natural rot-resistant qualities that will ensure your structure lasts for decades (provided your treehouse is built well enough to last that long).
+A treehouse requires a tree that is not too young, not too old, and healthy.
+Some excellent possibilities are apple, oak, ash, fir, and beech.
+Consider a tree’s height and branches in addition to its age and health when making your selection.
+The best woods to utilize are redwood (sequoia), western cedar, eastern cedar’s red heartwood, and cypress.
+All of these materials are inherently resistant to deterioration, assuring the longevity of your construction (provided your treehouse is built well enough to last that long).

 23. Mobile Home